Java Full-Stack Index Q1/2023: Front-End Mobile

 This link produces the chart above.

-Flutter wins, React Native is second, Xamarin third, and JavaFX fourth.
-Flutter slumped in the last four months and is back to early 2020 levels.
-React Native has declined since September 2019, JavaFX and Xamarin for 5 years now.
+Flutter wins, React Native is second, Xamarin is third, and JavaFX is fourth.
+Flutter and React Native hit all-time highs earlier this year and have declined since then.
+Flutter still leads React Native nearly 2:1.
+JavaFX and Xamarin have declined for 5.5 years.

 Questions at Stack Overflow

 Stack Overflow Trends shows which percentage of questions at Stack Overflow has a particular technology tag.
 It is a proxy for using a technology during evaluation and productive use.
 “More questions = better” to me.